Skip to Main Content

 Can my student complete a systematic review during his/her summer project?

 Probably not.
 Systematic reviews are a lot of work.
 Including creating the protocol, building and running a quality search, collecting all the papers, evaluating the studies that meet the inclusion critera and extracting and analyzing the summary data, a well done review can require dozens to hundreds of hours of work that can span several months.
-Moreover, a systematic review requires subject expertise, statistical support and a librarian to help design and run the search.
+Moreover, a systematic review requires subject expertise, statistical support and a librarian to help design and run the search only where the faculty members are the PI not students.
 Be aware that librarians sometimes have queues for their search time.
 It may take several weeks to complete and run a search.
 Moreover, all guidelines for carrying out systematic reviews recommend that at least two subject experts screen the studies identified in the search.
 The first round of screening can consume 1 hour per screener for every 100-200 records.
 A systematic review is a labor-intensive team effort.

 How can I know if my topic has been been reviewed already?